-The Company needs to generate sufficient taxable income in future periods in certain tax foreign and domestic jurisdictions, to realize the tax benefit.
-If there is a significant change in time period within which the underlying temporary difference or loss carryforwards become taxable or deductible, the Company may have to revise its valuation allowance against deferred tax assets.
+The Company needs to generate sufficient taxable income in future periods in certain foreign and domestic tax jurisdictions to realize the tax benefit.
+If there is a significant change in the time period within which the underlying temporary difference or loss carry-forwards become taxable or deductible, the Company may have to revise its unrecognized deferred tax assets.
 This could result in an increase in the effective tax rate and could have a material adverse effect on future results.
 Changes in statutory tax rate may change the deferred tax asset or liability, with either a positive or negative impact on the effective tax rate.
-The computation and assessment of the ability to realize of the deferred tax asset balance is complex and requires significant judgement.
-New legislation or change in underlying assumptions may have a material adverse effect on the business, financial condition and results of the Company.
+The computation and assessment of the ability to realize the deferred tax asset balance is complex and requires significant judgment.
+New legislation or a change in underlying assumptions may have a material adverse effect on the business, financial condition and results of the Company.